greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

     :   Optional.
 Activates or deactivates  Docker logging for the container.
 The attribute value `yes` enables logging.
 The attribute value `no` deactivates logging \(the default\).

     enable\_network="\{yes \| no\}"
     :   Optional.
-Activates or deactivates network access for the UDF container.
+Available starting with PL/Container version 2.2, this attribute activates or deactivates network access for the UDF container.
 The attribute value `yes` enables UDFs to access the network.
 The attribute value `no` deactivates network access \(the default\).

     The Greenplum Database server configuration parameter [log\_min\_messages](../../ref_guide/config_params/guc-list.html) controls the PL/Container log level.
 The default log level is `warning`.
 For information about PL/Container log information, see [Notes](../../analytics/pl_container_using.html).